 Valeura Energy Asia, a subsidiary of Canada’s oil and gas company Valeura Energy is extending its portfolio offshore Thailand, after entering into a sale and purchase agreement (SPA) with Mubadala Petroleum to acquire the upstream oil producing assets of its subsidiary, Busrakham Oil and Gas.

-While announcing this acquisition on Tuesday, Valeura explained that the deal entails operated interests in three offshore licences in the Gulf of Thailand, including the Nong Yao, Jasmine/Ban Yen and Manora oil fields, which collectively currently produce approximately 21,200 bbls/d of oil, net to the interest being acquired.
-The company further disclosed that the purchase consideration for this acquisition is $10.4 million plus up to an additional $50 million, contingent upon certain upside benchmark oil price scenarios in 2022, 2023, or 2024.
+While announcing the acquisition on Tuesday, Valeura explained that the deal entailed operated interests in three offshore licences in the Gulf of Thailand, including the Nong Yao, Jasmine/Ban Yen and Manora oil fields, which collectively currently produce approximately 21,200 bbls/d of oil, net to the interest being acquired.
+The company further disclosed that the purchase consideration for the acquisition was $10.4 million plus up to an additional $50 million, contingent upon certain upside benchmark oil price scenarios in 2022, 2023, or 2024.

 Sean Guest, President and CEO of Valeura, commented: “This is a transformative transaction for Valeura, firmly establishing our company as the largest independent operator of oil production in Thailand.
 By adding 21,200 bbls/d net to the SPV, we expect to immediately generate pre-tax cash flows of approximately $30 million per month, and this amount is expected to grow in the very near term as we increase production to 25,000 bbls/d and beyond with the addition of production from our pre-existing portfolio.”